Winchester, Virginia: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Winchester has depending on which isotherm is used, either a humid continental climate or a humid subtropical climate, abbreviated "Cfa" on climate maps.
-The hardiness zone is 6b.
+The hardiness zone is 6b/7a.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

-2016 Census estimates

-As of the census of 2016, the population of Winchester was 27,516.
-The number of people per square mile was 2957.1/mi(1141.7/km).
-There were 11,907 housing units at an average density of 1279.6 houses per square mile (494.1/km).
-The racial makeup of the city was 81.1% White alone, 11.7% African American, 0.9% Native American, 2.8% Asian, 0.1% Pacific Islander, 3.46% from other races, and 3.4% from two or more races.
-Hispanic or Latino of any race were 16.8% of the population.

-There were 10,596 households with an average of 2.49 persons per household.
-18.5% of these households spoke a language other than English in the home.
-The estimated house or condo value was $230,125.
-The median gross rent was $1,036.

-In 2014 The median age of the population was 37.6 years.
-48.6% of the population was male vs 51.4% being female.
-For every 100 females, there were 94.6 males.